randomizedcoder/go-lock-free-ring/README.md

 The number of data generator producers that will be generating the data being pushed into the ring.
 - ringSize
 The size of the lock free ring.
+- ringShards
+The numbers of shards for the ring.
+This should be a power of x2 and the ring.go will error if it's not.
 - btreeSize
 The maxmum number of items in the btree.
 The packets get put into the btree, and it will keep this many items deleting the oldest ones to maintain this size.
 - frequency